Keaton-Brewster/Note-Taking-WebApp/README.md

 ## <a id="usage"></a> Usage

-Using is so easy, a dog could probably do it!
+Using is easy!
+You can do it!

 ## Just go here: [Note Taker](https://notetaker-keatonbrewster.herokuapp.com/)